www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.md

 ![Constraint Graph](../../../../../../../../src/main/svg/net/splitcells/gel/test/functionality/n-queen-problem/constraint.graph.svg)

 ## Note On Creating Constraint Models
+> What can I consider during the constraint modelling?

 It's possible to start the modeling process with a constraint graph instead of a tree, but this can make the process harder.
 Starting with a tree has the advantage, that one can just formulate a set of